City of Lights (Pastel)

 Pan Pastel in the plastic holder with Sofft tools. |

-The Sofft foam applicators as seen in the photo can take a lot of abuse and can rinse them out to dry but I bought enough of them to make each one a different color and just use them till they are worn out.
-They do wear out but not very expensive to buy a bag of sponge tips for the Sofft palette tool.
-There are also large sponges in different shapes for larger sweeps of pigment onto the surface and these are awesome to use too but on this abstract, I stuck with the Sofft foam applicators.
+The Sofft foam applicators, as seen in the photo, can withstand a lot of abuse and can be rinsed out to dry.
+However, I bought enough of them to make each one a different color and use them until they are worn out.
+They do wear out, but it's not very expensive to buy a bag of sponge tips for the Sofft palette tool.
+There are also large sponges in various shapes for sweeping a larger amount of pigment onto the surface, and these are also awesome to use.
+However, for this abstract, I stuck with the Soft foam applicators.

 Pan Pastel is a lot of fun to use and also performs very differently from any other brand of pastel.
-In the photos, the circles of Pan Pastel pigment colors can be put into the holder which comes with a lid.
-Genius way to keep pastels safe and to handle them easily in their value ranges just like a palette.
+In the photos, the circles of Pan Pastel pigment colors can be put into the holder, which comes with a lid.
+A genius way to keep pastels safe and handle them easily within their value ranges, just like a palette.

-'The City of Lights' original charcoal collage is going to have a resurrection and decided to trace the original drawing first onto tracing paper so I can preserve the original and make any changes on the tracing paper.
+'The City of Lights' original charcoal collage is going to have a resurrection, and I decided to trace the original drawing first onto tracing paper so I can preserve the original and make any changes on the tracing paper.

 - outlined the major shapes of the original collage so I can make it free to be NEW and not just a copy.